How many times have you seen following directions as a speech therapy goal? If your experience is anything like mine, your answer is a lot!

 All directions, including one-step ones, can vary greatly in complexity.
 That is why it is important to be specific as to what you want the individual to do (i.e., clarify what language concept you may want to target within the direction) when they participate in tasks/activities requiring them to follow directions.

 As you can see, these directions are very different and target many different skills.
-The beauty of directions-based goals is that they can be targeted within a variety of contexts and settings and are usually very functional!
-Just think, every single day, we may not even realize it, but directions are a part of most of the tasks we participate in.
+However, the beauty of directions-based goals is that they can be functional and targeted within a variety of contexts and settings!
+Just think, every single day, even if we may not realize it, directions are a part of most of the tasks we participate in.

 Components of Following Directions